How To Unpublish WordPress Site: Step by Step Guide

 This can be done by setting up a membership plugin like ‘MemberPress’ or ‘Paid Memberships Pro’, which provides tools to create subscription levels, member profiles, and restricted content areas.

-Alternatively, use WordPress’ built-in password protection for individual posts or pages, which is a simpler option suitable for smaller platforms or sections that require limited access.
+Alternatively, use WordPress’ built-in password protection for individual posts or pages, which is a simpler option for smaller platforms or sections that require limited access.

 rocket taking off